rimkusaurimas/Crypto-web/README.md

-# Crypto-web
+# CryptoWeb
-This is debut website of mine of live crypto data, exchange information, event news and more.
+This is my debut website for previewing live crypto data, exchange information, event news and more.

 This project was done for Vilnius Coding School bootcamp final exam.